Sunday, October 6, 2024

 • I liked Kate referring to the cat in the Santa hat as a “home wrecking whore”.

 • The usual “lol lesbian” jokes that these sketches bombard us with aren’t as annoying this time.
-It helps that they’ve been kept at a minimum so far.

 • I find the cats constantly interrupting the sketch with their meows to be really charming.